Xtreme-Studios-Inc/CodeFrameDocs/docs/commands/new.md

 sidebar_position: 2
 ---

-Creates a new c++ project.
+Creates a new project using one of the available templates.
-Choose from the available templates to generate a folder with your specified name and selected template.
+Generates a folder with the given name and selected template.

 ## Command